-The Company concluded a Work Breakdown Structure (WBS) for Detailed Engineering as well as the master target implementation schedule for construction of the Production Plant.
-The Company, Primero (lead DMS design engineer) and Metso-Outotec (crushing plant designer) are currently in the final stages of trade-off studies for the optimization and expandability/scalability of the overall plant design, evaluating multiple design options, performing tests and analysis to select the preferred option.
+The Company finalized the Work Breakdown Structure (WBS) for Detailed Engineering as well as the master target implementation schedule for construction of the Production Plant.
+The Company, Primero and Metso-Outotec (crushing plant designer) have completed trade-off studies for the optimization and expandability/scalability of the overall plant design, evaluating multiple design options, performing tests and analysis to select the preferred option.

 The Company evaluated operational and capital expenditure trade-offs to be achieved as a result of the different possible design alternatives for the crushing circuit to be installed at the Production Plant.
-The Feasibility Study Report contemplates the crushing circuit as an operational expenditure, with a crushing cost per ton included in the total cash production cost of the Xuxa Mine.
+The Feasibility Study Report dated October 18, 2019 and with an effective date of September 16, 2019 filed at www.sedar.com, contemplates the crushing circuit as an operational expenditure, with a crushing cost per tonne included in the total cash production cost of the Xuxa Mine.
 These trade off studies aimed to further de-risk and optimize the construction of the Production Plant.
 The scalability of the Production Plant is also being studied to determine expansion design features to allow for the incorporation of a second production line for Production Phase 2.

-The trade-off studies conducted were as follows:
+The trade-off studies, including the associated cost-benefit evaluations conducted as part of the Detailed Engineering, are as follows:

-- Crushing plant sizing and mine ore movements: selection of capacity for crushing module of the Production Plant and ore handling as well as evaluation of alternatives for an expansion of the crushing plant; - Crushed ore storage and reclaim; - Analysis of "build own operate" contract crushing with Metso (operating costs) in comparison with Company purchased crushing (capital expenditures); - Evaluation of size alternatives for the DMS module for the Production Plant, comparing a dual 220ktpa capacity versus a 440ktpa capacity;

-- Cost benefit analysis of the ultra-fines circuit and fines minimization tests; and - Iron removal trade off studies.
+- Crushing plant sizing, mine ore movements and layout: selection of capacity for crushing module of the Production Plant and ore handling as well as evaluation of alternatives for an expansion of the crushing plant.
+A larger capacity primary crusher to accept larger top size combined with an arrangement which leads to an optimum layout from point of efficiency and material movement; - Crushed ore storage and reclaim; - A straight transfer via conveyor and intermediate bin from discharge of crushing circuit to DMS plant to minimize transfer points, eliminate manual handlings and maximize DMS plant feeding efficiency; - Evaluation of size alternatives for the DMS module for the Production Plant, comparing a dual 220ktpa versus 440ktpa capacity; and - Cost benefit analysis of the ultra-fines circuit and fines minimization tests to achieve higher recovery.